Skip to content

 Python Scripting

 LinkCAD includes an embedded Python interpreter for custom automation, tool development, and format plugin creation.
-Python scripts can access the full drawing database and geometry API.
+Python scripts can access the drawing database, geometry API, and the linkcad.v1 plugin framework.

 Features